ruhan-dave/cyclists-counter/README.md

 * The mAP for medium objects ( $32^2$ < area < $96^2$) -> named mAP(medium) in tensorboard
 * The mAP for large objects (area > $96^2$) -> named mAP(large) in tensorboard

-For the average recall we have:
+For the average recall we measured:
 * The AR given images with 1 detection maximum -> named AR@1 in tensorboard
 * The AR given images with 10 detection maximum -> named AR@10 in tensorboard
 * The AR given images with 100 detection maximum -> named AR@100 in tensorboard